mdda/mdda.github.io/_posts/AI/2014-09-20-efficient-estimation-of-word-representations.md

 ### Huffman tree based hierarchical softmax

+x [25, 23, 18], or avoiding normalized
+models completely by using models that are not normalized during training [4, 9]. e models [16].
+Huffma

 It seems like the vector embedding is only a small, first step towards something more 'meaningful'.